sfboss/candle_guide_to_making/README.md

 ## 🚀 Technical Implementation

-Built with MkDocs Material and automatically deployed to GitHub Pages via GitHub Actions.
+Built with MkDocs Material and hosted on GitHub Pages.
 Mobile-responsive design optimized for workshop and production use.

 ## 📚 Content Structure